DependableSystemsLab/Ranger/README.md

 - /TensorFI includes the fault injection tool (TensorFI).
 We've made some changes to the tool (mainly in /TensorFI/injectFault.py), to support the capability of injection in all the benchmarks we've used.
 - /Ranger-benchmarks contains all the DNN benchmarks and experimental infrastructure.
 - /dave-driving contains a sample DNN benchmark where we've provided the scripts to automate the deployment of Ranger.
+More details are available in README file in the /dave-driving directory.

 ## Installation